Fascism: Age and gender roles

 The German Nazi government strongly encouraged women to stay at home to bear children and keep house.
 This policy was reinforced by bestowing the Cross of Honor of the German Mother on women bearing four or more children.
 The unemployment rate was cut substantially, mostly through arms production and sending women home so that men could take their jobs.
 Nazi propaganda sometimes promoted premarital and extramarital sexual relations, unwed motherhood and divorce, but at other times the Nazis opposed such behaviour.

 The Nazis decriminalized abortion in cases where fetuses had hereditary defects or were of a race the government disapproved of, while the abortion of healthy pure German, Aryan fetuses remained strictly forbidden.
 For non-Aryans, abortion was often compulsory.
 Their eugenics program also stemmed from the "progressive biomedical model" of Weimar Germany.
-In 1935, Nazi Germany expanded the legality of abortion by amending its eugenics law, to promote abortion for women with hereditary disorders.
+In 1935, Nazi Germany expanded the legality of abortion by amending its eugenics law to promote abortion for women with hereditary disorders.
 The law allowed abortion if a woman gave her permission and the fetus was not yet viable and for purposes of so-called racial hygiene.

-The Nazis said that homosexuality was degenerate, effeminate, perverted and undermined masculinity because it did not produce children.
-They considered homosexuality curable through therapy, citing modern scientism and the study of sexology, which said that homosexuality could be felt by "normal" people and not just an abnormal minority.
+The Nazis said that homosexuality was degenerate, effeminate, perverted, and undermined masculinity because it did not produce children.
+They considered homosexuality curable through therapy, citing modern scientism and the study of sexology.
 Open homosexuals were interned in Nazi concentration camps.

 Palingenesis and modernism

 Fascism emphasizes both palingenesis (national rebirth or re-creation) and modernism.
 In particular, fascism's nationalism has been identified as having a palingenetic character.
-Fascism promotes the regeneration of the nation and purging it of decadence.
-Fascism accepts forms of modernism that it deems promotes national regeneration while rejecting forms of modernism that are regarded as antithetical to national regeneration.
-Fascism aestheticized modern technology and its association with speed, power and violence.
+Fascism promotes the nation's regeneration and purging it of decadence.
+Fascism accepts forms of modernism that it deems promote national regeneration while rejecting forms of modernism regarded as antithetical to national regeneration.
+Fascism aestheticized modern technology and its association with speed, power, and violence.
 Fascism admired advances in the economy in the early 20th century, particularly Fordism and scientific management.
 Fascist modernism has been recognized as inspired or developed by various figures—such as Filippo Tommaso Marinetti, Ernst Jünger, Gottfried Benn, Louis-Ferdinand Céline, Knut Hamsun, Ezra Pound and Wyndham Lewis.

-In Italy, such modernist influence was exemplified by Marinetti who advocated a palingenetic modernist society that condemned liberal-bourgeois values of tradition and psychology, while promoting a technological-martial religion of national renewal that emphasized militant nationalism.
+In Italy, such modernist influence was exemplified by Marinetti, who advocated a palingenetic modernist society that condemned liberal-bourgeois values of tradition and psychology while promoting a technological-martial religion of national renewal that emphasized militant nationalism.
 In Germany, it was exemplified by Jünger who was influenced by his observation of the technological warfare during World War I and claimed that a new social class had been created that he described as the "warrior-worker"; Like Marinetti, Jünger emphasized the revolutionary capacities of technology.
-He emphasized an "organic construction" between human and machine as a liberating and regenerative force that challenged liberal democracy, conceptions of individual autonomy, bourgeois nihilism and decadence.
+He emphasized an "organic construction" between humans and machines as a liberating and regenerative force that challenged liberal democracy, conceptions of individual autonomy, bourgeois nihilism, and decadence.
 He conceived of a society based on a totalitarian concept of "total mobilization" of such disciplined warrior-workers.